rschwabco/aserto-demo/Tutorial.md

 export default Profile;
 ```

 In this portion of the code we use a React effect to first obtain a token from Auth0 (`getAccessTokenSilently`).
-Then we preform the call to our service sending the authorization token as part of our request's headers (`fetch`).
+Then we perform the call to our service sending the authorization token as part of our request's headers (`fetch`).
 Finally, we parse the JSON response from the server and set the state of the `sensitiveInformation` variable.

 ### Test the application